Search Articles

 Fortunately, there are three ways to avoid this institutional intransigence:

-• Use the financial institution's forms.
-Most banks and investment companies have developed their own durable power of attorney forms that they are more comfortable accepting than general ones you may have found online or the one your attorney prepared.
-Contact each financial institution where you have an account and ask whether it has a durable power of attorney form.
-You'll still need a general durable power of attorney, since the financial institution's form only governs accounts held at that institution, but using its form should prevent any problems with its acceptance.
+Contact each financial institution where you have an account and ask whether it has its own DPOA form.
+Note that you'll still need a general durable power of attorney of your own.
+The financial institution's form only governs accounts held at that institution.
+But using its form should prevent any problems with its acceptance.

 A Trust Provides Financial Protection

 As we age, we all become increasingly susceptible to making financial mistakes and falling victim to scammers.
 Having a financial advocate in place can help avoid both.
-An important step is to name an agent under a durable power of attorney.
-However, such agents often don't step in until it's too late and the senior has already lost a significant amount of money.

-A co-trustee on a revocable trust, however, is already named on the accounts in trust.
-Even if the co-trustee doesn't take an active role, he or she can monitor the accounts to make sure nothing untoward is occurring.
+With a revocable trust, you can name a co-trustee whose name will appear on the accounts in the trust.
+Even if the co-trustee doesn't take an active role, they can at least monitor your accounts.
+They can make sure nothing untoward is occurring.
 Further, when it's necessary to step in, the co-trustee can do so immediately and seamlessly.
-In contrast, an agent under a durable power of attorney must present credentials to the financial institutions and go through the institution’s vetting procedure, delaying access to accounts and prohibiting the agent from protecting the accounts or being able to pay bills on behalf of the grantor.

-Second, even if you have a revocable trust, you still need a durable power of attorney.
-This is for two reasons: First, you may not have transferred all your accounts into the trust and will need to give your agent control over those accounts and the ability to transfer them into the trust.
-Second, the trust only governs financial matters.
-Your agent under your durable power of attorney can also handle legal ones on your behalf, including signing your income tax returns.
+Second, even if you have a revocable trust, you still need, for several reasons, a durable power of attorney.
+For example, perhaps you have not transferred all your accounts into the trust.
+You'll need to give your agent control over those accounts, along with the ability to transfer them into the trust.

 Medicaid 101